 - You have been convicted a “strike prior” and have been out of prison for less than 5 years.

 - You have been convicted of a drug crime that involved the use of a firearm.

 - You were convicted of a drug crime and a non-drug crime in the same case (e.g. you plead guilty or a jury found you guilty of one count of Grand Theft and one count of Possession of Meth).

 Even if you are technically “not qualified”, in Los Angeles County there are procedures and policies in each courthouse which may help you.
 It all depends on the facts of your case, any defenses that can be raised, and your current life circumstances.
-This is why it is so important to hire a qualified local Los Angeles Criminal Lawyer who understands the policies and procedures at each court house in Los Angeles County and understands how to present your whole story to the prosecution and the court.
-Los Angeles criminal lawyer, Jerod Gunsberg has extensive experience handling drug diversion cases in the Los Angeles County courts.
+This is why it is so important to hire a qualified local criminal lawyer who understands the policies and procedures at each court house in the County and understands how to present your whole story to the prosecution and the court.
+Criminal defense lawyer, Jerod Gunsberg, has extensive experience handling drug diversion cases in the County courts.

 What happens if I violate Prop 36?
 If you violate Prop 36 by testing positive for drug use, failing to participate in the program, or picking up a new drug case, the common practice is to sentence you to a higher level of Prop 36 supervision.
 There are “three levels” of Prop 36: The first level is the minimum program described above.
 The third level can require participating in a program for 3 hours a day, 4 days a week for 10 months.
 If you violate the third level, the court will often give you the option of either entering an inpatient locked-down drug facility or declare that you are not “amenable to treatment”, find that you are violation of your probation, and impose a sentence in county jail or state prison.